-ii.
-Inspections required for landings of SBT (including % coverage):-

-Australian fisheries officers' monitor SBT landings at key ports, as well as at sea inspections of boats taking SBT in the longline and purse seine fisheries.
-As provided previously (Section 1d), in 2013/14 Australian fisheries officers conducted 45 inspections of SBT/ETBF boats, 21 inspections at sea and 24 inspections in port.
-Inspections were also carried out at seven premises that received SBT in the 2013/14 season.
+Australian fisheries officers' conduct inspections of landings at key SBT ports, as well as at sea boardings and inspections of boats taking SBT in the longline and purse seine fisheries.

+As provided previously (Section 1d), in 2011/12 Australian fisheries officers conducted 25 inspections of SBT/ETBF boats.
+In 2012/13 16 SBT at sea inspections and 17 in port inspections were conducted on ETBF boats during the period 1 December 2012 to date (4 July 2013).
+Inspections were also carried out on four premises authorised to receiver SBT in that period.

 iii.
-Details of genetic testing conducted and any other techniques that are used to verify that SBT are not being landed as a different species:- iv.
-Monitoring systems for recording the quantity of SBT landed:-The below information relates to the longline sector.
+Monitoring systems for recording the quantity of SBT landed:-

+The below information relates to the longline sector.
 Please refer to Section 2 and Attachment 1 for details on the landings of domestic product from the farm sector.